Hana Highway Stops

 - Honestly, there's nothing to see in Hana town with the exception of a few little stores with souvenirs; although the town is quaint and welcoming.
 Keep heading towards the Oheo Gulch if you've got time left, or turn back to see some of the smaller sights.

 Beyond Hana - Piilani Highway (31)

 Mile markers are now counting down, just FYI.

-Beyond the Oheo Gulch (heading towards Upcountry Maui) the road does get a little rough in places; but again, we think you'll be fine if you try it (just remember you do so at your own risk, we're not telling you to drive it - that's for the lawyers.
-Just enjoy the view as you make this drive, and stop when you can to snap some pictures of Haleakala's 'back side.'
-It's dramatically different than the Hana Highway just on the other side of the mountain; it's almost surreal actually.
-Note that the wind is very strong on this section of the island, so if you plan to jump out of the car for pictures that you leave things you don't want to lose in the car.
-Once you reach Upcountry Maui, there are some gardens you may be interested in, though chances are by then you've had enough driving and will just want to get back to your accommodations.
+- Beyond the Oheo Gulch (heading towards Upcountry Maui), the road does get a little rough in places; but again, we think you'll be fine if you try it.
+Just remember that you do so at your own risk and we are not suggesting you drive it.
+(Hat tip to the lawyers!)
+Just enjoy the view as you make this drive, and stop when you can to snap some pictures of Haleakala's "back side."
+This area is dramatically different than the Hana Highway just on the other side of the mountain; it's almost surreal, actually.
+Note that the wind is very strong on this section of the island so be sure to leave anything that might blow away easily in your vehicle.
+Once you reach Upcountry Maui, there are some gardens you may be interested in, though chances are that by then you'll have had enough driving and will just want to get back to your accommodations.

 Be sure to check out all of our additional Road to Hana on Maui tips and resources.